 If you are a rising senior or a prospective transfer student, we encourage you to interview.
 Interviews are not required but are highly recommended as part of the Connecticut College application process.
 Our interviewers see the conversation as a time to exchange information with you and personalize what can often seem an impersonal process.
 The interview is informational as well as evaluative for both the applicant and the interviewer.

-Interviews for high school seniors (those graduating in 2015) began on June 2.
+Interviews for high school seniors (those graduating in 2015) continue through December.
 Please schedule an interview.

 Both admission counselors and admission fellows conduct interviews and evaluate candidates.
 However, as most counselors will be scattered across the globe throughout the fall, visiting your high school and others in order to better learn about the background of our applicants, the majority of on-campus interviews will be conducted by the admission fellows.

-Though we highly encourage all prospective high school seniors to come in person to visit our gorgeous campus for an interview, due to the high volume of students wishing to interview as well as other obstacles such as distance and the typically hectic lifestyles of high school seniors, it is unfortunately impossible to meet the scheduling needs of every student.
+Though we encourage all prospective high school seniors to visit our gorgeous campus for an interview, it is not always possible to meet the scheduling needs of every student.
 Do not despair - again, the interview is not an application requirement.

-To see when an admission counselor may be in your area, please view our Admission Counselors on the Road page.
+Admission counselors offer interviews on the road if their schedule permits.
+See when an admission counselor will be in your area.
 We generally do not offer interviews within 150 miles of the College, preferring that students come see the campus first-hand and interview with an admission fellow.

-- That you may only interview once.
+- You may only interview once.
 This means that, for example, if you interview with a counselor while they are on the road, you cannot have a second interview with a senior admission fellow when you visit campus the following month.